 - How can self-consciousness burden us?

-- Explain with an example how getting out of ourselves can help us overcome self-consciousness.
+- Explain with an example of how getting out of ourselves can help us overcome self-consciousness.

 - How can Gita wisdom help us grow out of self-consciousness?